Skip to main content

 Page Navigation

 In a small Rust Belt town in Pennsylvania, friendships are forged through sweat and laughter.
-For decades, Tracey and Cynthia have worked side by side—on the factory floor and at Stan’s bar—bound by shared history and hard-earned pride.
-But when whispers of layoffs grow louder and opportunity turns into betrayal, a community built on solidarity begins to splinter, as bitter resentments and unspoken racial divides rise to the surface.
+For decades, Tracey and Cynthia have worked side by side, bound by shared history and hard-earned pride.
+But when whispers of layoffs grow louder, opportunity turns into betrayal.
+A community built on solidarity begins to splinter, as bitter resentments and unspoken racial divides rise to the surface.

 Lynn Nottage’s Pulitzer Prize-winning play is a raw exploration of fractured industries, economic disparity, and the deep divisions that helped shape modern America.
-As Tracey and Cynthia’s sons, Jason and Chris, inherit the fallout of a broken system, their anger and desperation erupt in ways no one saw coming.
-Gripping, urgent, and profoundly resonant, Sweat is a story of loyalty, loss, and the unrelenting fight for survival in an unforgiving world.
+As Tracey and Cynthia’s sons, Jason and Chris, inherit the fallout of a broken system, their anger and desperation erupt.
+Gripping and profoundly resonant, Sweat is a story of loyalty, loss, and the unrelenting fight for survival in an unforgiving world.

 Citizens Theatre - Main Theatre